Rising-Stars-by-Sunshine/Enji_Final_Stats201/README.md

 ---

 ## 📘 Abstract
-This project evaluates Mongolia’s renewable-energy transition under two major policy interventions—the 2015 **Feed-in Tariff (FIT) Law** and the 2021 **New Recovery Policy (NRP)**—using the World Bank’s ESG dataset (1990–2021).
-Machine-learning and statistical models, including interrupted-time-series regression, exponential-smoothing (ETS) forecasting, and vector-autoregression, are applied to analyze policy effects on renewable-energy consumption and energy intensity.

-Results show that while renewable capacity has expanded to nearly 18 percent of installed power, actual renewable consumption has stagnated.
-Efficiency improvements continue but remain largely coal-based.
-The findings suggest that stronger grid investment, competitive renewable-energy auctions, and cross-sectoral integration are necessary to meet Mongolia’s 2030 sustainability goals.
+This project analyzes how Mongolia’s 2015 Feed-in Tariff (FIT) Law, designed to incentivize private renewable generation, and the 2021 New Recovery Policy, which renewed investment in green infrastructure, have shaped these outcomes.
+A causal inference model (OLS difference-in-differences) tests whether the 2015 FIT Law significantly changed renewable energy trends, while an ETS model forecasts future patterns through 2030.
+Results show limited improvement in both renewable consumption and energy efficiency, suggesting that Mongolia’s policies have yet to produce large-scale transformation.

 ---